eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 -------------------------

 This is the Python code for the :ref:`user_manual_nodes_model_sender` application.
-It does not use real *AML Models*, but strings.
-It does not have a real *AML Engine* but instead the calculation is an *upper-case* conversion of the string received.
+It does not use real *AML Models* nor does it have a real *AML Engine* Instead, strings are sent and the calculation is an *upper-case* conversion of the string received.
 It is implemented in |python| using :code:`amlip_py` API.

 This code can be found `here <https://github.com/eProsima/AML-IP/blob/main/amlip_demo_nodes/amlip_collaborative_learning_demo/amlip_collaborative_learning_demo/model_sender_custom.py>`__.